2019 Wood Badge Course

 Wood Badge is a leadership course that is open to all registered Scout leaders.
 You will find leaders from Cub Scouts, Boy Scouts, Varsity, and Venture programs, as well as the District and Council levels.

 - Be a registered adult member of the Boy Scouts of America

 - Complete basic training courses for your primary scouting position

 - Complete any outdoor skills training program appropriate to your Scouting position

 - Be capable of functioning safely in an outdoor environment

 - Have a current BSA Class 3 physical

 The course will be held at Camp Daniel Boone.
 Much of our training will be done in Ledbetter Lodge and vicinity.
 To help keep you in the Scouting spirit, you’ll be sleeping in the finest accommodations, i.e. the great outdoors.

 What do I wear?

 Participants are asked to wear a Class A (dress) uniform for most of the course events.
 However, there are times when the less formal Class B (casual) uniform is acceptable.
-March and April tend to be chilly, but if you follow the recommended clothing and equipment list posted on the website, you’ll be fine.
+November tends to be chilly, but if you follow the recommended clothing and equipment list posted on the website, you’ll be fine.